 Can we use modifiers?
 Yes.
 The only thing we need to change is the reference.
-For example, for carrying capacity in 3E, remove the odd-numbered lines form the carrying capacity table.
-In 4E and 5E, create a table or equation that relates modifiers to weight (+1 is 120 pounds, +2 is 140 pounds, etc.) For holding breath, just say “You can hold your breath for ten rounds plus two rounds minus your Constitution modifier”.
+For example, for carrying capacity in 3E, remove the odd-numbered lines from the carrying capacity table.
+In 4E and 5E, create a table or equation that relates modifiers to weight (+1 is 120 pounds, +2 is 140 pounds, etc.) For holding breath, just say “You can hold your breath for ten rounds plus two rounds times your Constitution modifier”.
 It’s a little more math but it’s nothing complicated.

 Point buy.
 3E and 5E have options for allocating stats at character creation, and 4E assumes you’re using point buy and only suggests rolling as a tertiary option.
-With point buy odd ability scores are worth more than even scores, but not as much as even scores are worth more than odd.
+With point buy odd ability scores are worth more than lower even scores, but not as much as even scores are worth more than lower odd scores.
 For example, it may only cost one point to raise your 12 to a 13, but two points to go o a 14, then two to a 15, three to a 16, etc.

 Can we use modifiers?
 Yes, but.
-We can remove the point buy options for odd scores and only use the values for even scores, connecting them to modifieds.
+We can remove the point buy options for odd scores and only use the values for even scores, connecting them to modifiers.
 This may create some weirdness in point allocation because of how the scores are balanced.
 In Pathfinder, only two even scores requires an odd number of points, 14 (five) and 18 (seventeen).
 So if your point buy is using an odd number of points, you must have at least one 14 or 18 (or you discard points at the end, which means you’re not as powerful as you could be, which means the party’s stats may not be even, which discards one of the primary reasons for using point buy at all).
 We’re taking a system designed for choice, removing some of that choice, and hoping players are willing to do the arithmetic calisthenics they need to make everything work with additional restrictions.

 Partial upgrades.
 Some epic destinies in 4E and prestige classes (and monster classes, I suppose) in 3E give a +2 bonus to an ability score.
 Every other permanent bonus to an ability score is a +1.